-The benchmarks used in Central San's first benchmarking study were included in this study, along with three new benchmarks from the 2019 and 2020 AWWA books and one new benchmark taken from a survey report put forth by the engineering firm, Black and Veatch.
 From the AWWA book, staff selected benchmarks which were relevant to Central San and would provide meaningful comparable data.
-In total, 40 performance indicators (not including sub-indicators) are included in the study, compared to 36 in the previous study.
-The list of 40 performance indicators was further refined to 16 for inclusion in the CA agency comparison, compared to 14 in the previous study; thus, only 16 of the 40 performance indicators in this study include CA agencies data.
+In total, 39 performance indicators (not including sub-indicators) are included in the study.
+These are the same indicators in the previous FY 19-20 study, minus the Digital Utility Initiative indicator, for which no new nationwide comparable data was available.
+The list of 39 performance indicators was further refined to 14 for inclusion in the CA agency comparison; thus, only 16 of the 40 performance indicators in this study include CA agency data.
 Performance indicators that were included in the previous study and this study are shown in the following charts.